 Several bills died this week because they did not pass the opposite chamber by the deadline of April 12.
-These were HB 1167 Concerning residential housing regulations, HB 1425 Facilitating municipal annexations, SB 5235 Concerning accessory dwelling units and SB 5466 Promoting transit-oriented development,.
+These were HB 1167 Concerning residential housing regulations, SB 5235 Concerning accessory dwelling units, and SB 5466 Promoting transit-oriented development,.